Mexico–Suriname relations

-Mexico–Suriname relations are the diplomatic relations between Mexico and Suriname.
+The nations of Mexico and Suriname established diplomatic relations in 1975.
 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States and the United Nations.

 History

 Mexico and Suriname are two American nations with distinct colonial histories.
 Mexico, like many other nations in the region, was colonized by Spain and gained independence in 1821.
 Suriname is the only independent nation in the Americas to be colonized by and gain independence from the Netherlands.
-Immediately after gaining independence, both Mexico and Suriname established diplomatic relations in 1975.
+Immediately after gaining independence, both Mexico and Suriname established diplomatic relations on 25 November 1975.
 In 1982, Suriname opened an embassy in Mexico City, however, in 1986, due to budget restraints, Suriname closed its diplomatic mission and has since accredited its ambassador in Washington, D.C. to Mexico.
 Mexico has never opened an embassy in Paramaribo, however, it has always maintained an honorary consulate in the capital city.

 In 2002, Surinamese President Ronald Venetiaan paid a visit to the city of Monterrey, Mexico to attend the Monterrey Special Summit of the Americas.
 While there, he met with Mexican President Vicente Fox.
 In April 2012, Surinamese President Dési Bouterse visited Puerto Vallarta, Mexico to attend the World Economic Forum on Latin America Summit hosted by Mexican President Felipe Calderón.
-In May 2012, Mexican President Felipe Calderón met with President Dési Bouterse while both leaders were attending the Mexico-Caribbean Community Summit in Barbados.
+That same year in May, Mexican President Felipe Calderón met again with President Dési Bouterse while both leaders were attending the Mexico-Caribbean Community Summit in Barbados.

 In September 2021, Surinamese President Chan Santokhi paid a visit to Mexico to attend the Community of Latin American and Caribbean States in Mexico City.
+In April 2023, both nations held their first bilateral meeting for consultations on issues of shared interest.